 Connecting Resources & Strategies in the Elementary Mathematics Classroom

 These sessions will provide opportunities for teachers to understand how standards are scaffolded and to gain an understanding of mathematical concepts and the coherent progressions from kindergarten to fifth grade.
-Teachers will also develop a deeper understanding by evaluating mathematics instructional modules which will include the module overview, topic overview, daily lesson plan, and assessment.
+Teachers will take a deep dive into Eureka Math by evaluating mathematics instructional modules which will include the module overview, topic overview, daily lesson plan, and assessment.
 These components will aid with the successful implementation of the Eureka Mathematics curriculum.
 In addition, these network sessions will provide several opportunities for educators to collaborate with peers in devising solutions to positively influence teacher practice changes and to promote student achievement.

 The Middle & High School ELA Network 1